Jayden-Briffa/thecaloriecounter/kcal-api/README.md

 | date | '2025-03-15' | required |

 ### PUT /:logId
-Updates the calorie log with the given ID and returns it {Logs: ...}
+Updates the calorie log with the given ID and returns it {Log: ...}

 The following values should be provided in the request body:
 | Value name | Description | Example | Requirement |